An Introduction to Data Governance

 After a framework is chosen and roles and responsibilities have been defined, the implementation of a data governance program can begin.
 A data governance framework has three general pillars: 1) Policies and standards, 2) processes, and 3) roles and responsibilities.
 There are many ways to implement a data governance framework, but all data governance frameworks have this same basic bone structure.

 The approach can vary across organizations depending on the desired breadth for the data governance framework (whole company vs. single business unit/department), big bang vs. iterative (we recommend the latter), or the formality of the policies and standards being sought.
 For example, highly regulated companies will have a more rigorous approach to defining and implementing policies than non-regulated companies.
 Smaller companies might seek to institutionalize the data governance standards through more informal but equally effective channels.

 Having clear policies and standards in place is one of the most important aspects of a successful data governance framework.
 Effective policies make an organization’s data easy to manipulate and leverage into a consolidated reporting and analytics platform that provides up-to-date information insights.

-Furthermore, policies and standards will ensure your company’s data is “fit for use,” whether that use is reporting, analytics, and/or distribution to downstream systems.
+Furthermore, policies and standards will ensure your company’s data is “fit for use,” whether that use is reporting, analytics, AI, and/or distribution to downstream systems.